 The articulation agreement offers guidelines to make transferring course credit between the two-year Associate of Applied Science in Respiratory Therapy degree and the University of Cincinnati Bachelor of Science in Respiratory Therapy degree a straightforward process.
 If you meet the University of Cincinnati admissions criteria, you have a general guarantee of admission.

 For specific program details and admissions criteria please review the Transfer Articulation Agreement.

 For questions and to apply contact the Office of Advising and Academic Services at the University of Cincinnati by phone at 513.558.8556 or by email at firstname.lastname@example.org

 To review the University of Cincinnati Online Bachelor of Science in Respiratory Therapy program details visit the website http://respiratorytherapy.uc.edu/lpkp/?Access_Code=UC-BSHSRC-SEO2&utm_campaign=UC-BSHSRC-SEO2

 Learn more about the profession of respiratory care by watching a video by the AARC organization.

 San Juan College has been notified that its Respiratory Therapy Program has been placed on Probationary Accreditation as of November 21, 2015 by the Commission on Accreditation for Respiratory Care (CoARC).
 It is important to note that the program continues to maintain its current accreditation status.
 Enrolled students completing the program under Probationary Accreditation are considered graduates of a CoARC accredited program.
 The San Juan College Respiratory Therapy Program has submitted the required documentation to the CoARC, and is actively working with the commission to rectify the deficiencies.
-The program is scheduled for a status review, November of 2016.
+The program is scheduled for a status review, March 15, 2017.